About the programme

 Career opportunities

-You should pursue an MSc in Actuarial Mathematics if you enjoy working with numbers.
-You will, among other things, be engaged in addressing various types of damage insurance, life insurance, insurance economics, insurance accounting, and insurance law.
-The degree embodies a combination of numbers, law, and human welfare.
+You should pursue an MSc in Actuarial Mathematics if you enjoy working with numbers in an applied setting.
+You will, among other things, work with damage insurance, life insurance, insurance economics, insurance accounting, and insurance law.
+In short, you learn to apply mathematics and statistics to mitigate risks and improve human welfare.

 Competence Description

-A graduate in Actuarial Mathemathics has the competences required to:
+A graduate in Actuarial Mathemathics has the competences to:

 Employment